yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-on-prem-nodes.md

 showAsideToc: true
 ---

-For on-premises deployments of Yugabyte Platform, you need to import nodes which can be managed by Yugabyte Platform.
+For on-premises deployments of YugabyteDB universes, you need to import nodes which can be managed by Yugabyte Platform.
 This page outlines the steps required to prepare these YugabyteDB nodes for on-premises deployments.

 {{< note title="Note" >}}